FluxML/Flux.jl/docs/src/training/training.md

 Flux used to handle gradients, training, and optimisation rules quite differently.
 The new style described above is called "explicit" by Zygote, and the old style "implicit".
-Flux 0.13 is the transitional version which supports both.
+Flux 0.13 and 0.14 are the transitional versions which support both.

 The blue-green boxes above describe the changes.
 For more details on training in the implicit style, see [Flux 0.13.6 documentation](https://fluxml.ai/Flux.jl/v0.13.6/training/training/).